 The license compiler will generate the 'MyApplication.exe.licenses' resource file.
 Add this file to your project as an embedded resource and remove the licenses.licx from the project.

-Additionally, add the used TX Text Control assemblies to your project and set the Copy to Output Directory to Copy always.
+Additionally, add the TX Text Control assemblies to your project and set the Copy to Output Directory to Copy always.
+Make sure that all files listed in the documentation is copied to the output directory.

 If you start build processes in Visual Studio Team Services now, they will pass without license or dependency errors.